MinaPecheux/Advent-Of-Code/2018/Python/README.md

 A better way to deal with this problem is to prepare an auxiliary matrix (created with ``compute_auxiliary_matrix()``) that contains cumulative sums in each of its cells and therefore gives us access in constant time (`O(1)`) to the sum of subsquares of the original grid.
 This allows us to get the total sum of a given rectangle very fast (see the ``get_sum_square()`` method).
 Now, we can loop through our possible sizes and find the optimal conditions.

 *Note: some quick tests seem to indicate that for the small 3x3 kernel case, ``scipy`` is efficient enough for it to be faster to use convolutions rather than an auxiliary matrix and a submatrix sum queries approach...*

+## Day 12: Subterranean Sustainability

+#### Answers
+**Part I: 2049 • Part II: 2300000000006**

+Day 12 doesn't require any external libs; it's quite simple overall even though I'll admit I had some difficulties with off-by-one results... basically some indices shifting in the wrong place! :)

+Part I is just about implementing the given algorithm while making sure you add new spaces for additional pots every generation (using buffers that depend on the rules of your problem, computed by ``padding_buffers()``).

+Part II then asks you to just repeat the same process for a number of iterations that is way, way, way larger - thousand of millions larger, actually!
+It's obvious the same technique won't work in a reasonable time.
+However, you may quickly have the intuition that there must be patterns and cycles in these evolution rules... and, indeed, if you try to compute the pots evolution for a few hundreds of iterations, you might discover that at one point the state starts repeating itself, just shifted by one position on the right.

+In other words, starting from some generation ``G`` (that depends on your input), the pots state will be the exact same pattern of "active" and "empty" pots (same intervals of ``#`` and ``.``) but the position of the first "active" pot will increase by 1 every time.
+In my case, the repetition started at iteration 102.
+From that point on, you know that there is no use re-applying the rules anymore: you will just be "translating" the whole shelf of pots to the right until you reach this insanely high iteration you're asked for.

+So, instead of actually computing the remaining iterations, you can early stop your computation process and finish the process by applying this translation to your current state.
+With only a few additions, you will have inferred the state the system would have reached if you'd let it run until the final iteration - but you will have done it much, much faster!

+This is a good example of something that is often true when solving this kind of problems, and when solving problems in general: it might be interesting to study "by hand" (or at least on a smaller sample) how your system behaves and evolves to try and spot an underlying pattern.
+If there is one, you might be able to predict the evolution accurately while skipping lots of steps and therefore gaining a lot of computing time.